victorkane/ProjectFlowAndTracker/README.md

+To download the bundled "everything included" installation profile:

+* Make sure you are in the 6.x-1.0-alpha1 branch
+* Click on Download .tar.gz or Download .zip
+* Install Drupal as usual, selecting the Project Flow & Tracker install profile.

-To build Project Flow & Tracker:
+To build Project Flow & Tracker from scratch:

 1. Install drush and drush_make